sebcuellar6/u3_react_Korilla_receipts/README.md

 Their CEO is thinking of updating their short order tracking system using React.

+Looking for promising, younge React Developers, they've decided to contract you out to help build up their app.

 Build a prototype of this short order receipts tracker.

 ## Prerequisites